2 Companies That Offer No Deposit Electricity in Houston

 Well no deposit utility plans are different because they bill you first and then you get to use the electricity.
 Some people also refer to these as “prepaid electricity plans”.

-With these plans you only pay for your electricity usage, no added fees like the deposit we’re trying to avoid in the article.
+With these plans you only pay for your electricity usage, no added fees like the deposit that you are wanting to avoid.

 How No Deposit Electricity Plans Work